Conditional Probability

 Conditional Probability Video

 Let’s start with a refresher on basic probability.
-The probability of something happening can be expressed as the number of desired outcomes divided by the number of total possible outcomes, like this:
+The probability of something happening can be expressed as the number of desired outcomes divided by the number of total possible outcomes:

 \(P(A)=\frac{\text{Number of desired outcomes}}{\text{Total number of possible outcomes}}\)

 Here’s an example of a basic probability problem.
-There are 10 marbles in a bag.
-3 are blue, 3 are red, and 4 are white.
+There are 10 marbles in a bag: 3 are blue, 3 are red, and 4 are orange.
 What are the odds of pulling out a red marble?
-To solve this, we’d place the number of desired outcomes on the top (in this case it would be 3 because there are three red marbles) and the total number of possible outcomes on the bottom (this is 10 since there are ten total marbles in the bag).
+To solve this, we’d place the number of desired outcomes on the top (in this case, it’s 3 because there are 3 red marbles) and the total number of possible outcomes on the bottom (this is 10 since there are 10 total marbles in the bag).

-Out of 100 houses sold, 40 were sold with a garage only, 30 were sold with a pool only, and 10 were sold with both a garage and a swimming pool, leaving 20 houses sold with neither.
-Given that a house was sold with a garage, what are the odds that it was also sold with a pool?
+Out of 100 houses sold, 50 had a garage, 40 had a pool, and of these, 10 had both a garage and a pool, leaving 20 houses with neither.
+Given that a house had a garage, what are the odds that it also had a pool?

-It’s not immediately obvious what to do with all that information.
-But if we draw it as a Venn diagram we can make more sense of it:
+What do we do with all this information> If we draw it as a Venn diagram, we can make more sense of it:

 Fortunately, there’s a faster way to do this than by drawing a diagram every time you encounter a conditional probability question.